 "Can't do that.
 The Powers decide where I'm needed and they say it's here."

 "Angel."
 Willow stepped up to him, placing her hand on his arm as she gave him a sad smile.
 "We've searched everywhere for her.
 Buffy isn't in Sunnydale.
-Maybe it'd be best if you went to LA in case she shows up there.
+Maybe it's best if you went back to LA in case she shows up there.
 Ask your contacts to see if they can help find her."

 "I'm not through talking to you, boy!"
 Angel roared at his wayward grandchilde.